anurajur/anurajur/README.md

-# Hello, I'm Anuradha Rajur🙋‍♂️
+# Hello, I'm Anuradha Rajur 🙋‍♂️

+## 💻👨‍💻 Data Scientist, Machine learning engineer and also a Web Developer